PassiveLemon/lemonix/README.md

 - Extensible modules for NixOS and Home-Manager.
 - AwesomeWM configuration:
   - Lockscreen + PAM authentication (Supports fprintd)
-  - Bar + systray under NixOS icon
+  - User config (per host) that controls widgets on the bar and control menu.
-  - Control menu with sliders, powermenu, and a media player.
+  - Control menu that supports sliders, powermenu, and a media player.
   - Mpris and various signals for resources, peripherals, and other miscellany.
 - Tym terminal with Hilbish shell.
-- Custom color theme for Lite-XL, Discord, and Obsidian.
-(GTK may or may not happen)
+- Custom color theme for AwesomeWM, Lite-XL, Discord, Obsidian, and VSCode.
+(GTK theme may or may not happen)
 - Papirus Icons and Volantes Cursors.
 - Configuration for a variety of programs.